openstack-infra/system-config/doc/source/firehose_schema.rst

 -------

-The payload of messages is dynamically generated and dependent on the notification recieved from launchpad, and launchpad isn't always consistent in what fields are present in those notifications.
+The payload of messages is dynamically generated and dependent on the notification received from launchpad, and launchpad isn't always consistent in what fields are present in those notifications.

 However, for bug event types there is a standard format.
 The fields which